Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Beginner‑Friendly Hot Peppers: Ornamental Pepper Seeds

-Ornamental Pepper Seeds – Ornamental Peppers are not only beautiful, they are quite prolific!
-They are bred for ease of growing, and tons of pretty pods.
-And, contrary to popular belief, they are edible!
+Ornamental Pepper Seeds – Ornamental Peppers like Bolivian Rainbows, Fish Peppers, Easter Peppers and Fire and Ice are not only beautiful, they are quite prolific!
+They are bred for ease of growing and for the trait that they put out tons of pretty pods.
+Contrary to popular belief, they are edible!
 While they may not be rated for their Scoville heat levels, they are typically quite spicy and can be used for hot pepper flakes, salsa recipes and hot sauce recipes.
+Everyone should try growing ornamental peppers from seed, they are show stoppers, better than flowers!

 Big Jim Legacy, shown above, is an easy to grow HUGE pepper!